Cole-deBoer/Think-About-It/README.md

 Think-About-It is an innovative Android game where players create and share their artistic interpretations of various conspiracy theories.
 The game combines creativity, social interaction, and friendly competition in a unique drawing-based experience.

+## 🎮 Game Overview

+Think-About-It is a multiplayer drawing game where players:
+1. Receive a conspiracy theory prompt
+2. Create their artistic interpretation within a time limit
+3. Vote on other players' drawings
+4. Earn points based on votes received
+5. Compete for the top spot on the leaderboard

 ## 🎨 Features

 - **Interactive Drawing Canvas**: Create detailed drawings with customizable brush sizes and colors